adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		// 5. etc
 	});

 This fails at point #4 as IE8 doesn't understand it.
-The problem here is that the user doesn't get the enhanced experience, nor the degraded experience.
+The problem here is that the user doesn't get the enhanced experience *nor* the degraded experience.

 > The Fuck You experience